jaykungcl/jaykungcl/README.md

 - 👋 Hi, I’m @jaykungcl
 - 👀 I’m interested in Web development, mainly proficient in JS, React.js
-- 🌱 I’m currently learning more about everything!!!
+- 🌱 I’m currently learning more about everything in Web technologies extended to mobile development.
 - 💞️ I’m looking froward to collaborate on projects that contribute to the society.
 - 📫 How to reach me: chaiyasit.ler@gmail.com